PietroMaximoff/pspice-parser/README.md

-PSpice Parser
+PSpice to eSim Schematic Converter
 =============

-This program can convert PSPICE schematic files (.sch) to Kicad schematic files (.sch)
+This program can convert PSpice schematic files (.sch) to Kicad schematic files (.sch) It also generates the .pro and .proj files required for Kicad and eSim respectively.

-It requires that all the PSPICE libraries (.slb files only) be present in lib/Libraries/

 USAGE:
 -------------